FrietzeLabUVM/TAP/README.md

 -ref, --reference
 : Path to parent directory for all reference components.
 I have several references setup at `/gpfs2/pi-sfrietze/indexes_jrb`.
 They are for HG38, MM10, and DM6.
 The "canon" variations don't include haplotypes or patches, just the basic somatic, sex, and mitochondrial chromosomes.
 I generally use canon and these are the default if you don't specify "full".

+### Building your own reference

+To build your own reference, you will need a FASTA file and a correpsponding gene annotation GTF file.
+Use the included setup script `bash setup_scripts/setup_new_reference.12core.sh -o OUTPUT_LOCATION -f YOUR_FASTA --gtf_gencode GENCODE GTF`.
+ENSEMBLE and UCSC GTF files are also supported via --gtf_ensemble or --gtf_ucsc.
+Similarly `setup_new_rDNA.sh` can be used to install an rDNA  reference.

 ## Required
 -o, --outDir